-CAPRI aims at building up a Policy Information System of the EU's agricultural sector, regionalised at NUTS 2 level with an emphasis on the impact of the CAP.
-The core of the system consists of a regionalized agricultural sector model using an activity based non-linear programming approach.
+CAPRI aims at building up a Policy Information System of the EU's agricultural sector, regionalised at NUTS 2 level or farm types inside NUTS 2 regions with an emphasis on the impact of the CAP.
+The core of the system consists of a regionalized or farm type agricultural sector model using an activity based non-linear programming approach.
 One feature of such a highly disaggregated, activity based agricultural sector model is the detailed information resulting from ex-ante simulations of policy scenarios concerning the output and input of specific agricultural production activities and their relationships.
 This information is also a pre-condition to judge possible impacts of agricultural production on the environment.
 However, these systems require as well this kind of information (data) ex-post, at least partially.
 It is especially necessary to define for each region in the model, at least for the basis year, the matrix of I/O-coefficients for the different production activities together with prices for these outputs and inputs.
 Moreover, for calibration and validation purposes information concerning land use and livestock numbers is necessary.